-FILM 210 FILM PRODUCTION 2 3 UNITS Studio
+FILM 210 FILM PRODUCTION 2

-Pre-requisites: FILM 110, Film Production 1 This course is designed to assist the growth of students in visual storytelling.
+This course is designed to assist the growth of students in visual storytelling.
 Focusing on the short film, this class will explore characters, story arcs, acts, style, and more.
 This workshop class will provide students with in-class time to create films.
 The course also will require that they work outside of class to finish assignments or projects.
 While discussing storytelling, the class will demand that students collaborate with others to find the best idea that suits the needs of short films they craft.
 This will require time and effort, respect for the process, and strong participation.